PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 *You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/HelloWorld/HelloWorldExample.cs).*

 ### Iterations For Constant
-Maintains a constant number of activated (constantly running) Scenario copies (virtual users), which continue executing until a specified iteration count is reached.
-Each Scenario copy (virtual user) behaves like a long-running thread that runs continually (by specified duration) and will be destroyed when the current load simulation stops.
+Maintains a constant number of activated (constantly running) virtual users (Scenario instances), which continue executing until a specified iteration count is reached.
+Each Scenario instance behaves like a long-running thread that runs continually by specified duration and will be destroyed when the current load simulation stops.

 #### When to use
 This load simulation type is appropriate when you aim for a specific number of virtual users to complete a fixed total number of iterations.
 Typically, this simulation type is applied to test Closed model where you have control over the concurrent number (not rate) of users or client connections.
 An example use case is quick performance tests in the development build cycle.
 As developers make changes, they might run the test against the local code to test for performance regressions.